 What is the keto diet and why follow it?

-The Keto (or Ketogenic) diet is a low carb (or carbohydrate), moderate protein, high fat diet which puts your body into a nutritional state of ketosis.* This means that your body uses fat for energy instead of using glucose from carbs.
+The Keto (or Ketogenic) diet is a low carb (or carbohydrate), moderate protein, high fat diet which puts your body into a nutritional state of ketosis.* This means that your body creates ketones and uses fat for energy instead of using glucose (or sugar) from carbs.

 - weight loss

 - healthy triglycerides, and more!